mwcz/clayto-hugo/content/posts/060 - Low-fi Laptop Hard-drive Cloning/index.md

 These steps are unlikely to work if the hardware is not identical.
 If the destination disk is even a little bit smaller, things are likely to fail catastrophically.
 And if it's larger, you won't have access to that extra space unless you resize your partitions after the image is transferred.

-I take no responsibility for the outcome of these instructions.
+I bear no responsibility for the outcome of these instructions.

 I make mistakes.
 Please read and understand the steps before running any of them.

+I wrote this mostly as a note-to-self, but if it helps someone out, great!

 One other thing before moving on.
 A wired network is *far superior* to wireless for what's coming next.

+---

 ## Step 1.
 Live OS on both laptops